mahbubullah09/iBos-jobTask/README.md

 - The website land on the home page.
 - Without login user can't add to cart any products.
 - login route can access by clicking the avatar.
-- All data store in localsorage and I access these using Context API
+- All user's data and cart's data store in localsorage and I access these using Context API

 ## Live Link